Skip to content

 for i in range(len(nums) - 1, 0, -1):

-# Inner loop: swap the largest element in the unsorted range [0, i] to the right end of the range
+# Inner loop: swap the largest element in the unsorted range [0, i] to the rightmost end of that range

 for j in range(i):